lightspeedwp/lsx-sharing/README.txt

 [LSX Sharing Extension](https://lsx.lsdev.biz/extensions/sharing/) adds buttons to your posts & pages that your readers can use to share your content on Facebook, Twitter and Pinterest.

 ## Works with the LSX Theme
-Our modern and lightweight [theme](https://lsx.lsdev.biz/) works perfectly with the Blog Customizer, improving internal linking, website SEO and user experience!
+Our modern and lightweight [theme](https://lsx.lsdev.biz/) works perfectly with LSX Sharing, improving internal linking, website SEO and user experience!

 ## Gutenberg Compatible Plugin
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-The LSX Mega Menu Plugin has been optimised for the Gutenberg update.
+Our software has been optimised for the Gutenberg update.
 Check out our [release post](https://lsx.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

 ## It's free, and always will be.
 We’re firm believers in open source - that’s why the [LSX Sharing](https://lsx.lsdev.biz/extensions/sharing/) is free, and that won't change.
 We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.